NatMon/seneca-college/IPC144/Workshops/Workshop 4/README.md

 Write a program that contains a series of utilities for Code Quest!
 The program requires the following four functions:

 - `void clearScreen()`: This is the clear screen function.
 This simple function prints out 40 newlines to clear the screen.
 It requires no parameters and returns nothing.
-- `int validate(int low, int high)`: This is the validtae function.
+- `int validate(int low, int high)`: This is the validate function.
 This function prompts the user to input an integer.
 This function verifies that the integer is within a specified range (low and high), if not, the function displays a warning and prompts the user again.
 This function requires 2 parameters (low and high range) and returns the validated input from the user.
 You can assume the user will only enter numbers.
 - `void newGame()`: This is the new game function.
 This is a placeholder function for a later lab.
 This function displays the message "Not Implemented!".
 The functions requires no parameters and returns nothing.
 - `void load()`: This is the load function.
 This is a placeholder function for a later lab.
 This function displays the message "Not Implemented!".
 The function requires no parameters and returns nothing.